artefactual/archivematica-devtools/README.md

 * Brown: Magic Links
   * Source: `MicroServiceChainLinks.pk` where taskType is 'goto magic link' (`6fe259c2-459d-4d4b-81a4-1b9daf7ee2e9`)
   * Destination: `Transfer.magicLink`.
 This is set by the most recent 'assign magic link' (`3590f73d-5eb0-44a0-91a6-5b2db6655889`)

+### create-many-transfers

+*Versions*: Archivematica 1.4, 1.5, 1.6

+Creates many transfers at once, for scalability testing and stress testing Archivematica.
+This creates the transfers directly from locally available files without involving the storage service.

+There is one required parameter: The path of the directory or file to make transfers from.

+There are three optional parameters.
+`-n` or `--num-transfers` sets the number of transfers to create, with a default of 1.
+`--start-number` sets the number to start indexing transfers from, useful if this is not the first time running this script.
+`--name` sets the name of the transfers, with a default of 'test'.
+The name will have the transfer number appended to it.

 ### get-fpr-changes